kinobi/n4b/README.md

 [![GitHub issues](https://img.shields.io/github/issues/kinobi/n4b.svg)](https://github.com/kinobi/n4b/issues)
 [![License](https://img.shields.io/packagist/l/n4b/n4b.svg)](https://packagist.org/packages/n4b/n4b)

-A simple library to quickly implement a N4B BeApp PHP backend
+## Why ?

+N4B PHP will allow you to concentrate your development only on your business domain.
+Authentication, operations dispatching, N4B Errors, formatting of the responses are handled by the library.

-## What is N4B by Be-Bound ?
+### What is N4B by Be-Bound ?
 [Be-Bound's N4B platform](https://n4b.io) helps you develop Android applications with the possibility to **reach the Next 4 Billion** (N4B) users that are still not connected to the Internet.
 By integrating [Be-Bound](https://www.be-bound.com)’s SDK into your Android apps, and implementing your Be-App Webhooks, **your users will stay connected to your apps even when there is no internet**.